RaiPrabesh/Data-Analysis-SQL-Excel/README.md

 ## Overview
 ![Image](https://github.com/user-attachments/assets/358360a8-6bcf-4d77-b51f-090f5591fa5b)

 This project analyzes cybersecurity incident data across **India**, **China**, and the **USA** from 2015 to 2024.
 The analysis uses SQL and Excel to investigate trends, identify key **vulnerabilities**, and assess the **financial impact** of cyberattacks.
 This project demonstrates data analysis skills, including data cleaning, manipulation, visualization, and interpretation.

+The original data file has 10 columns and 3001 rows.
+Later, we will perform a simple ETL process before our analysis.

 ## Project Goals